arafatm/learn-hashi/learn-vault/readme.md

       ]
     }

-**NOTE:** If you are not familiar with AWS' IAM policies, that is okay - just use this one for now.
+:exclamation: If you are not familiar with AWS' IAM policies, that is okay - just use this one for now.

 We need to map this policy document to a named role.
 To do that, write to `aws/roles/:name` where `:name` is your unique name that describes the role (such as `aws/roles/my-role`):